JuliaPluto/Malt.jl/doc/src/index.md

 Workers have separate memory, separate namespaces, and they can have separate project environments;
 meaning they can load separate packages, or different versions of the same package.

+Since workers are separate Julia processes, the number of workers you can create, and whether worker execution is multi-threaded will depend on your operating system.

 ```@docs
 Malt.Worker
 ```